-SyncSpider platform allows you to connect your local databases with any other SyncSpider supported app/platfrom/system by using our SyncSpider local app.
+SyncSpider platform allows you to connect your local databases with any other SyncSpider supported app/platform/system by using our SyncSpider local app.

 Here is the list of all tools we are supporting at the moment.

-We are constantly expending the database's we support.
+We are constantly expanding the databases we support.
 At this moment, you can easily connect Active Directory, Firebird, Microsoft Access 200-2007 (mdb), Microsoft Access ab 2010 (accdb), Microsoft SQL Server, MySQL 3.51, MySQL 5.2, MySQL 8.0, and Oracle.

 Install SyncSpider local app and connect it to your database

-Select ‘new profile’ from the drop-down list, give the Name you want and select the connection type you need.
+Select “new profile” from the drop-down menu.
+Name it how you want and select the appropriate connection type.

-We are creating ‘Microsoft SQL Server’ connection type here as an example.
+We are creating the ‘Microsoft SQL Server’ connection type here as an example.

 Enter the driver, server, user id, password and database details, and click SAVE.

-Note: You won't be able to save the profile successfully if you don't have Microsoft ODBC driver is not installed on your machine.
+Note: You will not be able to save the profile successfully if the Microsoft ODBC driver is not installed on your machine.

 Connect SyncSpider local with SyncSpider cloud platform